-Systematically identifying and capturing value-enhancing business opportunities is a key element of efforts to ensure that the Company grows profitably.
+Systematically identifying and utilizing value-enhancing business opportunities is a key element of efforts to ensure that the Company grows profitably.
 In the HUGO BOSS Group, opportunities are defined as possible positive deviations from planned targets or corporate planning assumptions.

 Decentralized organization of opportunity management

-Due to its direct link to the targets and strategy of the respective business divisions, responsibility for identifying, assessing and capturing opportunities lies with the operational management in the regions, individual markets and central functions.
+Due to its direct link to the targets and strategy of the respective business divisions, responsibility for the identification, assessment and entrepreneurial utilization of opportunities lies with the operational management in the regions, individual markets and central functions.
 In this context, opportunities are always considered in conjunction with any associated risks.
-They are only pursued if they outweigh the associated risk and if the risk is assessed to be manageable and its potential consequences limited.
+They are only pursued when they outweigh the associated risk and when the risk is assessed to be manageable and its potential consequences limited.

 Ongoing monitoring and close links to Group planning

-Short-term opportunities – in the sense of potential, positive deviations from the planned operating result (EBIT) – in the current fiscal year are centrally compiled at regular intervals.
+Short-term opportunities – in the sense of potential, positive deviations from the planned operating result (EBIT) – in the current fiscal year are discussed with regional management at regular intervals.
 Appropriate actions to exploit such opportunities are initiated as required.
 The long-term management of opportunities is directly linked to corporate planning.
-Opportunities identified and evaluated based on their contribution to the enterprise value are factored into the annual budget and long-term strategy planning.
-In this process, the Managing Board, in consultation with operational units, makes decisions regarding their realization and allocates the resources needed.
+Opportunities identified and evaluated in terms of their contribution to the enterprise value are analyzed in detail in the context of strategic planning and the annual budget rounds.
+On this basis, the Managing Board allocates the necessary resources to the operational units to enable them to benefit from their realization.

-HUGO BOSS has identified the following key opportunities that stem from the Company's environment and its strategy.
+HUGO BOSS has identified the following key opportunities that stem from the Company’s environment, its corporate strategy and operational implementation itself.

 Regulatory and legal changes can potentially have a positive impact on sales and the Company’s profitability.
 A reduction of import duties or tax cuts, for instance, can improve the Company’s competitive position compared to local competition.